larshaavaldsen/Capstone-Project/Webhook Container/README.md

 # About

-Container for adding/tracking challenges in our environment
+Container for adding/tracking challenges in our environment.
+When deploying with our docker compose, be sure to mount /usr/src/app to a volume to ensure persistence of challenge completion statuses

 # Adding challenges -